lplatzman/SFA-algorithm-for-2D-diameter/Technical-reference.md

-# Analysis of the SFA algorithm
+# SFA algorithm - technical reference

 These notes are posted on [GitHub](https://github.com/lplatzman/SFA-algorithm-for-2D-diameter) along with implementations of the algorithm.